majoreks/postgraduate-proj-telescope-img-analysis/report/report.md

 After the observation campaign in the telescope, images are processed with a professional pipeline in the telescope and every image acquires (or should be paired to) its catalogue, a .dat file that is saved together with the image and will be provided later as a dataset.

-![dat_file](media/dat_file.png)

 This catalogue has astronomical information about the observed objects such as luminosity, position in the sky, ellipticity of the objects, , and other astrophysical features.
 As other telescopes over the world, it follows the unified sextractor format \[ref 3\].
 However, there are some potential issues related to this file when handling a huge amount of data:

+![dat_file](media/dat_file.png)

+From this data we get the information to get the relevant objects form the image.
+In order to do so we .... pipeline and a sentence

 **Incorrect or incomplete annotations**, including: